-Is infidelity more common in mature, or youthful relationships?
+EML: Is infidelity more common in mature, or youthful relationships?

 I completely understand this.
 I haven’t come across statistics one way or the other, but it seems mature couples are at least seeking therapy to help overcome their problems.
-Based on their considerable life experience, they may have enough self-awareness (I’m hoping, yes) to realize they need clarity and new skills to navigate their way after a betrayal has occurred.
+They hopefully have enough self-awareness based on their considerable life experience, to realize they need clarity and new skills to navigate their way after adultery has occurred.
 Time, energy, finances and emotions have been heavily invested.
 Seeing that slip away can prove daunting for some.
 Starting over may not be appealing either.
 Who will want me at this age?
 What do I have to offer?
 People who consider themselves to be past their prime can fall victim to negative chatter that undermines their self-worth and positive attributes.

 In either instance, infidelity is a make or break situation.
 No one knows exactly how they’ll react until they experience an actual betrayal.
-You can have your preconceived opinion about throwing him/her to the curb, taking the money and running, or seeking revenge, but until you’re up close and personal with it: You.
+You can have your preconceived opinion about throwing him/her to the curb, taking the money and running, or seeking revenge, but, until it happens: You.
 Don’t.
 Know.
-You can’t measure the depth of someone’s love, or pain.
-Unfortunately, infidelity tests both.
+You can’t measure the depth of someone’s love or pain.

 *(Cathy Chambliss: firstname.lastname@example.org)